Skip to content

 长度: 5

-Now let's rewrite this length calculation using pure pointer operations, meaning without using any subscripts:
+Now, let's rewrite this length calculation using pure pointers, which means we won't use any subscripts:

 cpp